 The movie is interesting to me for a few reasons.

 I’ve always been compelled by movies about kids, and I have strong opinions about how childhood is depicted on screen.
 A lot of my interest has to do with the coming-of-age story as a way of surfacing emotional turbulence.
 There's drama in children's engagement with internal conflict and their negotiation of the space between knowing and uncertainty.
-Kids are forced to reconcile events that are frustratingly contradictory: complicated and simple, joyful and painful, illuminating and confounding, hopeful and disappointing, and then, more often than not, have the forbearance to go on anyway.
+Kids are forced to reconcile events that are frustratingly contradictory: complicated and simple, joyful and painful, illuminating and confounding, hopeful and disappointing, and then, more often than not, find the forbearance to go on anyway.
 It’s nice to be reminded of this as an adult.

 Our film is also an opportunity to make a ‘good’ movie, a movie of ethical quality.